+The proof follows by induction over $|A|\in \mathbb{N}$.
+For~$h<2$, every admissible graph is complete.
+Hence, let~$h\geq 2$ and assume that the statement holds for all admissible graphs~$A'$ and forests~$F'$ with~$|F'|<|A'|<|A|$.
+Let~$F$ be a forest with~$0<|F|<|A|$, let~$V\subset V(A)$ be the first~$|F|$ vertices in the eating order of~$A$.
+We distinguish three cases according to the shape of~$A$ given by Figure~\ref{fig:admissible}.

+First, assume that~$A$ is of type shown in Figure~\ref{fig:admissible-a}, consisting of a root~$r_A$ and an admissible subgraph~$A'$.
+If~$|F|<|A'|$, we directly apply the induction hypothesis to embed $F$ into $A'$.
+Since $|F|<|A|$, the remaining case is $|F|=|A'|$.
+We choose an arbitrary vertex $v\in F$, place it at $r_{A'}$ and embed $F\setminus v$ into $A'$ using the induction hypothesis.
+Due to the \ref{en: type 1 edges} edges, $r_{A'}$ is connected to every vertex in $A'$, which proves the claim.

-\end{corollary} \paragraph{Proof of Lemma \ref{lem:main}} With the two corollaries above, we proceed with the proof of Lemma \ref{lem:main} by induction over $|A|$.
-As outlined before, the cases $h<2$ follow directly.
-Hence, let $h\geq 2$ and assume that the statement holds for all admissible graphs $A'$ and forests $F'$ with $|F'|<|A'|<|A|$.
-Let $F$ be a forest with $0<|F|<|A|$, let $V\subset V(A)$ be the first $|F|$ vertices in the eating order of $A$.
-The case that $A$ is of type shown in Figure \ref{fig:fig-a} follows directly as in Section \ref{sec: binary trees}.
-Assume that $A$ has shape as in Figure \ref{fig:fig-b}, so $A$ consists of its root $r_A$, one copy $T_{h-1}^2$ of $T_{h-1}^*$ and another admissible subgraph $A'$, where $A'$ is first in the eating order.
-If $|A'|=1$, we place any vertex $v$ in $F$ at $r_{A'}$, which is first in the eating order, and apply the induction hypothesis to $A\setminus r_{A'}$ and $F\setminus v$.
+Next, assume that~$A$ has shape as in Figure~\ref{fig:admissible-b}, so~$A$ consists of its root~$r_A$, one copy~$T_{h-1}^2$ of~$T_{h-1}^*$ and another admissible subgraph~$A'$, where $A'$ is first in the eating order.
+If $|A'|=1$, we place any vertex $v\in F$ at $r_{A'}$, which is first in the eating order and connected to every vertex in~$T_{h-1}^2$ thanks to the~\ref{en: type 2 edges} edges.
+By Observation \ref{obs:1}, the graph $A\setminus r_{A'}$ is admissible and we apply the induction hypothesis to $A\setminus r_{A'}$ and $F\setminus v$.